yeonuk44/yeonuk44.github.io/ko/_posts/2025-08-10-2776-king-of-memorization.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id-9012-parentheses
+lng_pair: id-2776-king-of-memorization
-title: 백준 9012번, 괄호 (with.Java)
+title: 백준 2776번, 암기왕 (with.Java)
-# title: Baekjoon Problem 9012, Parentheses (with.Java)
+# title: Baekjun 2776, King of memorization (with.Java)
 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
 author: Yeonuk